Designing a Better Learner Experience in edTech: How to Reflect Pedagogy through UI

 4. What do users need to know to make your content library more effective?

-Some edTech products provide a collection of resources for their users.
 Helping teachers or students access those resources in an intuitive way is crucial to this content area’s success.

 For large libraries, use common UX patterns to make navigation within the area as clear and easy as possible.
-Is there a place where teachers and learners can start so the library is less overwhelming?
-Is there context your users should know before they dive in?

 By conducting user interviews, you’ll ensure that you make this content area a proactive source of support, rather than a last resort for answers or resources.